ylm-py/docs/docs/Object-Storage/Tools/s3cmd.md

 # s3cmd

-[s3cmd](https://s3tools.org/s3cmd) is a quite low level tool to control aspects via the S3 API.
+[s3cmd](https://s3tools.org/s3cmd) is a a tool to manage buckets and files an to invoke the S3 API.
 You can achieve similar action with [aws cli](/docs/Object-Storage/Tools/aws-cli). `s3cmd` runs on Linux and Mac.

 Please follow the installation instruction like described on [s3cmd](https://s3tools.org/s3cmd),